 Paateri, the creation of sculptress Eva Ryynänen (1915-2001), consists of her home, studio and a magnificent chapel in red pine, all displaying a wealth of her carvings in massive wood.

 At Parppeinvaara you'll find a collection of historic buildings based on the theme of local tradition.
-These include Runopirtti, with handicrafts, traditional music, and exhibitions; Rajakenraalin maja, a war-time operational headquarters; Parppeinpirtti Restaurant, with a Karelian menu; and the Tsasouna, a small Orthodox chapel.
-Runopirtti also includes the permanent collection of the Kalevala Epic in multiple translations.
+These include Bard´s House, with traditional kantele music and exhibitions, also the permanent collection of the Kalevala Epic in multiple translations; Border General´s Cabin, a war-time operational headquarters; Tsasouna, a small Orthodox chapel; Mesikkä Animal Museum and Restaurant Parppeinpirtti, with a Karelian menu.

 Bomba House, at Nurmes, is a fine example of Karelian wooden architecture.
 Standing at the heart of a holiday village of log-built houses decorated in traditional style with carvings and ornamental paintings, Bomba can offer hotel accommodation, restaurant, a spa, souvenirs, an Orthodox chapel, a summer outdoor theatre and a broad range of activities in summer and winter.